BULLYING & HARASSMENT

 Confidentiality will be observed in all cases and throughout the procedure and the need for any disclosure of the details of the case will be discussed and agreed.

-If the situation cannot be resolved informally or if the informal process is not appropriate then the complainant has the right to pursue his or her complaint formally using the appropriate stages of the Student Complaints Policy [PDF].
+If the situation cannot be resolved informally or if the informal process is not appropriate then the complainant has the right to pursue their complaint formally using the appropriate stages of the Student Complaints Policy found on the website.

 Information correct at time of publication.